realworldocaml/book/en/objects.md

 [Cryptokit](http://gallium.inria.fr/~xleroy/software.html#cryptokit), which
 provides a variety of cryptographic primitives that can be combined in building-block style, and the [Camlimages](http://cristal.inria.fr/camlimages/) library which manipulates various graphical file formats.
+Camlimages also provides a module-based version of the same library, letting you choose between functional and object-oriented styles depending on your problem domain.

 We'll introduce you to classes, and examples using open recursion, in [xref](#classes).